JackyZhiJie/JackyZhiJie.github.io/README.md

 # Jacky Xie Chen Zhi jie Portfolio 🚀
 Welcome to my personal portfolio website!
 It is interactive and responsive—give it a try!
-This project showcases my engineering, creative, and photography work, as well as my technical skills and achievements.
+You can use it on mobile devices and computers using web browsers: https://jackyzhijie.github.io/ This project showcases my engineering, creative, and photography work, as well as my technical skills and achievements.

 ## 🌟 Features